Nutrition Tips to Enjoy Holiday Foods and Festivities

 Have an Allowance

-Bethany Say, RD, LDN, CDES:
+Bethany Say, RD, LDN, CDCES:

 Women with fork enjoying her meal